 At a meeting last night in the city will of the committees which have it charge arrangements for entertaining the G.A.R. encampment in Bloomington May 25-27, the finance committee was instructed to proceed immediately to collect a fund of \$2,500.
-A much larger sum would be needed except for the fact that the University will put on its Centennial celebration immediately following, so that the city and the University will be able to cooperate in maily items of expense, particularly in decorations.
+A much larger sum would be needed, except for the fact that the University will put on its Centennial celebration immediately following, so that the city and the University will be able to cooperate in inaily items of expense, particularly in decorations.
 The state also contributes \$1,000 which is not quite enough to pay for the official delegate badges and for printing the official programs.
-The program, however contains a siderable publicity matter for selective which justifies the division of that item of expense between the city and the state.
+The program, however contains a siderable publicity matter for siderable publicity matter for that item of expense between the city and the state.